Type of work:

 - Once people manage to boot from DVD or from a manual USB, then they should try to clone and see if works.
 Now that we have UEFI it works on some models (the pretty old description of the ticket couldn't take this into account).

 - So what about restructuring the installation options in three sections: "burn DVD", "manual install", "clone and install"?

-#17 Updated by u over 1 year ago
+#17 Updated by u almost 2 years ago

 - Assignee set to sajolida